 Everything turns mobile, nowadays.
 From the very basic email tasks, desktop games and now even cloud computing is made possible.
-Since majority of businessmen, marketers and entrepreneurs do business mostly on their smartphone handheld and tablets hence the portability of cloud computing tools is has become a necessity as well.
+Since the majority of businessmen, marketers and entrepreneurs do business mostly on their smartphone handheld and tablets hence the portability of cloud computing tools is has become a necessity as well.

-Today, the top cloud computing companies in the world have also moved to mobile cloud computing apps because of their client’s rising need.
+Today, the top cloud computing companies in the world have also moved to mobile cloud computing apps because of their client’s rising needs.
 Based on a study, most people will work on internet-based applications by 2020, instead of using traditional software on the PC.

-Google Apps for businesses:
+Google Apps For Businesses:

 Used by more than five million businesses worldwide, Google Apps offers businesses and marketers a list of easy-to-use tools on their mobile devices, so productivity continues wherever they go.